This page outlines our expectations for your assignments. Work done on all assignments must adhere to the academic honesty policy in CS 1101.

 Your code should be readable, with proper indentation and line breaks (lines that don't wrap around).
 DrRacket will do proper indentation for you automatically (but not line breaks).
 Again, consider that the graders have many assignments to grade each week; keep the graders happy by making your programs easy to read.

 Unless otherwise noted, do not add error-handling to your code.
-Assume that each program is run on data that conforms to its signature.
+Assume that each function is run on data that conforms to the function's signature.
 (Obviously, real-world programs do need to include error handling, but this course will not discuss DrRacket's exception mechanism, which is the proper way to handle errors.)

 Your graded assignments will be marked with the identity of the grader who graded them.
 If you have a question about your grade, post a message on the "Grading Error" forum in InstructAssist.
 Your request will be handled by the person who graded your assignment.
 If you still have a concern after communicating with the grader, the instructor will look at your request.
 In both cases, be prepared to explain why you feel your solution deserves more points than it received.